 Maps of the County have been published as part of the Draft PFRA.
 These maps indicate flood extents - for fluvial flooding they indicate the 100 year event and also the extreme event, which could be taken as 1 in 1000 year event.
 They also indicate pluvial, coastal and groundwater flooding extents.
-This mapping is now an important and primary input into flood risk assessment studies and this Draft PFRA is due to be finalised in late 2011.
+This mapping is now an important and primary input into flood risk assessment studies.